ashishnflx/movie_api/README.md

    Do `which mvn` to check if its in the path.
 Otherwise link mvn binary to your path
    Mac shortcut to installation cmd: `brew install maven`

+3. You can skip this step if you don't need the complete dataset (might be missing casts) because casts files are large.
+   a.
+Download data from http://www.imdb.com/interfaces
+   b.
+Run - `. movie-api/data/preprocessor.sh <input directory i.e directory path of a.> <absolute path to movie-api/data directory>`

-3. Start service once step #3 is done.
+4. Start service once step #3 is done.
    Run - `./startserver.sh`
    NOTE - It takes 8 minutes to initialise the data.
+Don't get worried if you see error for large key, its non fatal error and will
+          be fixed later.

    STEP FOR PRODUCTION MIGRATION:
-4. Initialise data by running sql script.
+5. Initialise data by running sql script.
 (NOT NEEDED)

    THIS STEP IS NOT NEEDED NOW.
 ITS ONLY USED DURING PRODUCTION MIGRATION.
    Run - `. data/initdata.sh`